amakvana/EzYuzu/README.md

 # EzYuzu
 A Portable Yuzu Updater for Standalone versions of Yuzu.

-Perfect for those who run Yuzu through frontends such as Launchbox, Steam, EmulationStation and Hyperspin.
+Perfect for those who run Yuzu through frontends (but not limited to) such as Launchbox, Steam, EmulationStation and Hyperspin.

 ## Overview
 ![EzYuzu](images/ezyuzu.png)